fortunejs/fortune/README.md

 > "REST is software design on the scale of decades: every detail is intended to promote software longevity and independent evolution.
 Many of the constraints are directly opposed to short-term efficiency." -- Roy T. Fielding

 Building hypermedia APIs is hard.
 If it wasn't hard then everyone would be doing it already.
-Fortune aims to present simple options for those who wish to build hypermedia APIs.
+Fortune aims to present simple options for building hypermedia APIs, with most of the hard work done already.

-### Meta
+### License

-For release history, see [CHANGELOG.md](https://github.com/daliwali/fortune/blob/master/CHANGELOG.md).

-For internal implementation, see [ARCHITECTURE.md](https://github.com/daliwali/fortune/blob/master/ARCHITECTURE.md)

-Fortune is licensed under the MIT License, see [LICENSE.md](https://github.com/daliwali/fortune/blob/master/LICENSE.md).
+Fortune is licensed under the [MIT License](https://github.com/daliwali/fortune/blob/rewrite/docs/LICENSE.md).